ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 ```

 ### PGDBj
-CYP716A1 and CYP93E1 were searched in the Ortholog Database of PGDBj.
+CYP716A1 and CYP93E1 were searched in the Ortholog Database of PGDBj (http://pgdbj.jp/od2/search_33090.html).
+This database can be searched using RefSeq IDs, so NP_198460.1 (CYP716A1) and NP_001236154.1 (CYP93E1) were searched.
+This database returned the results by showing the Cluster ID of the query sequence

 ### Ensembl Plants